ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 - `__try`/`__finally`, where the `__finally` block is invoked on the exit/finish of the `__try` block (MSVC);
 - and, various different library hacks, such as [this high-quality defer library](https://gitlab.inria.fr/gustedt/defer) and this other [library-based library hack](https://github.com/moon-chilled/Defer).

 It has a lot of work and understanding behind it, and a ton of existing practice.
 Variations of it exist in Apple's MacOS SDK, the C parts of Swift, the Linux Kernel, GTK's `g_autoptr` (and qemu's `Lockable`), and so much more.
+It's also featured in many other languages in exactly the format specified here, including C++ (with RAII), Zig (with `defer`), and Swift (also as `defer`, but also a `guard` feature as well).
 This, of course, begs the question: if this has so much existing implementations in various styles, and so many years of experience, why is this going into a Technical Specification (or just "TS") rather than directly into the C standard?
 Well, honestly, there's 2 reasons.

 The first reason is that vendors claim they can put it into C ⸺ and make it globally available ⸺ faster than if it's put in the C working draft.
 Personally, I'm not sure I believe the vendors here; there are many features they have put into C, or even back ported from later versions of C into older versions of C. But, I'm not really at a point in my life that I feel like arguing with the vendors about a boring reskin of feature that's been in C compilers for just under as long as I've been alive, so I'm just going to take their word for it.